payamparvizi/adaptive_optics_gym/README.md

 The --environment_name can be any Gym environment (for example: Pendulum-v1)

-To continue training with the existing actor and value function models:
+To continue training with the existing actor and value function:
 ```
 python main.py --mode train --environment_name AO-v0 --algorithm_name PPO --actor_model ppo_actor.pth --criticV_model ppo_Vcritic.pth
 ```

-For testing the actor model of PPO:
+For testing the actor of PPO:
 ```
 python main.py --mode test --actor_model ppo_actor.pth
 ```